-Table 2.7 shows that the leagues in these rankings were developed based on the universities' ranks or overall value or rank.
+Table 2.7 shows that the leagues in these rankings were developed based on the universities' ranks or overall value.
 The author finds it problematic to rank all universities according to all indicators and then classify them into leagues based on that ranking (as shown in Table 2.7).
 This is similar to awarding an Olympic gold medal based on the overall performance in all sports.
-Just

-9For example, https://urapcenter.org/cdn/storage/PDFs/vhKaHMN3xHTJiFjNT/ original/vhKaHMN3xHTJiFjNT.pdf as it is worthwhile to award medals by sport at the Olympics, it would be advantageous to determine the ranking of universities within leagues.
-In another analogy, Real Madrid does not play football with a county team.
+Just as it is worthwhile to award medals by sport at the Olympics, it would be advantageous to determine the ranking of universities within leagues.
+To put it another way, Real Madrid does not engage in football matches against a country team.

 Interpreting this in the case of universities, Table 2.8 provides an example of very different operating conditions for universities.
-Table 2.8 compares the total operating revenue of Harvard University (A)12 and Hungary's entire national higher education budget (B)13 for the past five years (2014-2018).
-(For conversion between currencies, the annual average of daily central exchange rates of Hungarian Central Bank was employed.14) Harvard's data were approximately 20-60 times higher than the national data from Hungary (Banász, 2019).
+Table 2.8 compares the total operating revenue of Harvard University (A)12 and Hungary's entire national higher education budget (B)13 for the past years (2014-2022).
+For conversion between currencies, the annual average of daily central exchange rates of Hungarian Central Bank was employed.14 Harvard's data were approximately 12-60 times higher than the national data from Hungary (Banász, 2019).
 With this example, the author does not want to suggest that only money matters, but it matters greatly.
+Török and Konka (2020) further observes that while comparing Hungarian universities to Serbian or Austrian counterparts may be relevant, such comparisons lose significance when comparison is extended to institutions in the United Kingdom or Ethiopia.

-According to Wende, 2008, global rankings favor research-intensive universities, but there are other types of universities.
-"If it is absolutely necessary to rank institutions, care must be exercised to compare similar institutions" (Wende, 2008, p.
-67).
-The author proposes the classification of universities based on their mission and characteristics.
+According to van der Wende (2008), global rankings favor research-intensive universities, but there are other types of universities.
+"If it is absolutely necessary to rank institutions, care must be exercised to compare similar institutions"